 While creating a form, one of the inevitable steps is to create an email which will be sent immediately after the user submits a form.
 This email notifies the user that his form has been accepted successfully.
-Here you can also set the automatic email which will be sent to you as soon as a new user submits a booking form.
+Here you can also set the automatic email which will be sent to you as soon as a new user submits a form.

 Choosing the Right Notification Type

 2 Step — Click the Add Notification button.
 Now you can see the field we are going to adjust.

 3 Step — The first field you see is the Type field, where you can specify the type of notification.
 There are six options available:

 - Send Email – this type of notification allows you to notify a user via email.

 - Insert Post – by choosing this type of notification the user gets posts data and can update info in the post.

 - Register New User – after selecting this option you can register new users.

 - Call a Hook – this type allows creating a custom hook and attaching PHP function in order for this popup function to be called in a certain moment. pay attention that this option is only for advanced users aka developers.

 - Call a Webhook – with the help of this option you are able to set automated task from Zapier to a server.
 Zapier is a service allowing you to create a sequence of actions that will be performed on a specific command.
 As soon as you register on the website, you will be able to customize your commands.
 When you have set everything up, you will receive a link to be inserted into the form.